Hosting Codex-Created HTML files on Github Pages

 Overview

-This guide walks faculty through:
+This guide covers:

-• Creating a GitHub account (using Google sign-in)
+• Creating a free GitHub account

 • Uploading a single HTML file generated by Codex